 On Dec.
 11, the New York City Bar Association hosted a session on “The Global War on Terrorism: Do We Need a New AUMF?”
 William Castle, deputy general counsel of the Department of Defense, explained why the Trump administration contends that the 2001 and 2002 authorizations for the use of military force (AUMF) suffice to justify President Donald Trump’s ongoing war against terrorist groups.

 Latest in AUMF: Scope and Reach

-On Oct.
+As federal court and national security experts are noting, on Oct.
 27, the D.C.
-Circuit will hear Smith v.
-Obama, a case concerning whether the 2001 and 2002 authorizations for the use of military force (AUMF) cover the war against the Islamic State.
+Circuit will hear oral argument in Smith v.
+Trump (formerly Smith v.
+Obama).
+The case challenges the propriety of invoking the 2001 and 2002 authorizations for the use of military force (AUMF) to justify the war against the Islamic State (Operation Inherent Resolve).